apodacaduron/vue-tasks/README.md

 Right now i don't know about automated testing but i'm definetly planning to invest time to learn all that i can.

-As we know Vue is not extremly SEO friendly on multi page websites but i tried my best to reach a good score on Google Lighthouse.

 If someone else finds this repository, feel free take a look around and maybe even use it for whatever you want.👻

 Packages: Vue-router, vuex, vuex-persistedstate, day.js, axios, sass, pug